Birds of Prey

 Then, ‘I’ll have your report, Lord Hilaetos.’

 Lord Hilaetos blinks twice.
-‘I’ve seen not a hawk in the skies above The Basin, Vultress, not since before yesterday’s shineset.
+‘I’ve seen not a hawk in the skies above The Basin, Vultress.
+Not since yesterday’s shineset.
 Perhaps they’ve finally learned their lesson.’

 The Vultress hisses at this but jovially, as if the brute meant to laugh.
 The surrounding vultures don’t make a sound, their eyes speaking volumes.
 ‘I never took you for a fool, osprey, but you may be taken yet.
 What do you know of this hawk flock?
 What experience do you have with their scarlet tails?’

 ‘Only the sight of them disappearing into the forest as they’re chased back from whence they came.
-The same could be said of the pair eagles, Vultress, the very hungry pair eagles, the pair eagles on the brink of leaving The Sticks.’
+The hawks are hungry, Vultress, as are the pair eagles; I believe the eagles may be on the brink of leaving The Sticks.’

-‘Vultress?’ the osprey sends, his head mimicking hers.
+‘Vultress?’ the osprey cautions, his head mimicking hers.

 The osprey fluffs his feathers, erecting the ones on his head in a display of confidence.
-Every king needs a crown, and Hilaetos just put his on.
-‘I know for a fact that I wasn’t; I’ve been perched at the edge since shinerise, scouring the surface for lakebreathers.
+Every king needs a proper crown, and Hilaetos just put his on.
+‘I know for a fact that I was not; I’ve been perched at the edge since shinerise, scouring the lake’s surface for lakebreathers.
 At one point a giant ca–’

-‘A giant?
-In The Basin?!’
-The Vultress sends, her feathers ruffled and unkempt from distress.
+‘A giant, you send?
+In The Basin?’ sends The Vultress, her feathers ruffled and unkempt from distress.

-‘Yes, but he drew not a single fish and made not to approach The Sticks.
-It was wise of him; the giants gave us this lake, Vultress, surely you cannot wish to drive them out, too.’
+‘Yes, but he drew not a single fish and kept his vessel out of The Sticks.
+Regardless, the giants gave us this lake, Vultress.
+Surely you cannot wish to drive them out, too.’

 ‘Yes, too.
 As you did the hawks.’